wallp225/SynopticPrep/YelpCamp Instructions.md

-﻿Things I need to do for YelpCamp:
+#Things I need to do for YelpCamp:
 Video 1
 ##Initialising the project
 * Add Landing Page